 Camp FAQs

-Please read our frequently asked questions below and view the Resident Camp Guidebook and Checklist for information about summer overnight camp and our Day Camp Guidebook for Boomer Day Camp information.
+Please read our frequently asked questions below and view the Overnight Guidebook for information about summer overnight camp and our Day Camp Guidebook for Boomer Day Camp information.
 Contact the office with questions.

 ABSOLUTELY!
 Every year campers of many faiths (and some with no faith) attend our programs.
 The love and acceptance demonstrated by Jesus is central to our program.
 We ask that all campers participate in Bible study and worship activities.
 Our goal is to help others feel comfortable talking about, exploring, and practicing their faith journey.
 Holston Camp welcomes persons of every race, color, gender, religion, nationality, sexual orientation, and disability.